-'Happiness in a sweater': Snag this cozy, oversize look for $17, over 60% off
+'Happiness in a sweater': Grab this cozy, oversize layer for $35 right in time for winter

 Why do I need this?

-This turtleneck pairs perfectly with a mug of hot apple cider and a good book on your couch, but if you want to wear it to your next tailgate party or even a night on the town, it'll work at whatever event you have on your calendar.
-Perhaps that's why it's loved by nearly 14,000 five-star fans.
-Despite its name, the Pink Queen comes in dozens of colors and prints, and the 100% acrylic material feels soft against the skin.
-Shoppers can't say enough about how awesome this sweater is.
+This turtleneck pairs perfectly with a mug of hot apple cider and a good book, but if you want to wear it to your next tailgate party or even a night on the town, it'll work.
+Perhaps that's why over 14,000 five-star fans love it.
+Despite its name, the Pink Queen comes in dozens of colors, and the 100% acrylic material feels soft against the skin.

 What reviewers say

+Oversized for style and comfort, this sweater is big enough to have pockets and it's the length that people rave about.
+It hits about mid-thigh, making it great for wearing with leggings.
+So far, more than 14,000 five-star fans can't stop gushing about it.

-"This was like wearing a big blanket!" shared a rave reviewer.
+"This was like wearing a big blanket!" shared this cool customer.
 "I was so comfortable.
 It's not too heavy, so I didn't get overheated."

-"Happiness in a sweater," another elated shopper wrote. ""This sweater is big and chunky.
+"Happiness in a sweater," another elated shopper wrote.
+"This sweater is big and chunky.
 It’s my favorite thing in my closet besides my jogging pants.
 I have to talk myself out of wearing it every week."

-Oversized for style and comfort, this sweater is big enough to have pockets!
-But it's the length that people like.
-It hits about mid-thigh, making it great for wearing with leggings.

 "Want to look like you put effort into your style, but it took you five minutes?" asked a five-star fan.
 "This sweater is amazing — pair it with some leggings, a messy bun and it makes it look like you really have it all together, even though you just rolled out of bed 10 minutes before.
 It has pockets for when you don't know what to do with your hands, and it has enough baggy-ness to hide even the biggest lunch stomach or monthly bloat."